Applications to become a TREEmendous School are now open!

 The final four winning schools will be announced here in November.

 Over the past 11 years, the Mazda Foundation and Project Crimson have worked with 44 schools from the top of the North Island to the bottom of the South, to date digging over 32,000 holes to plant natives, trees, shrubs and other plants and cooking 13,000 sausages for local communities.

 The initiative has brought communities together, with thousands of volunteers across the country joining forces to help enhance the learning environments of their local primary and intermediate schools.

 Due to the high caliber of entries last year, the following five schools will become TREEmendous Schools this year:

 - Coromandel Area School, Coromandel, Saturday 23 March

 - Konini Primary School, Lower Hutt, Saturday 4 May

 - Te Uku, Waikato, Saturday 3 August

-The TREEmendous team look forward to working closely with the winning schools to help turn their vision of an outdoor classroom and a planting programme into a reality that works with the school’s environment and location.
+The TREEmendous team look forward to working closely with these winning schools to help turn their vision of an outdoor learning area and a planting programme into a reality that suits the school’s environment and location.